fidenz-chim/TruffleTest01/README.md

 Setup testrpc
 https://github.com/ethereumjs/testrpc

-Create a new folder for test projet, run "truffle init" in your terminal (should be in newly created folder)
+Create a new folder for test projet, run _truffle init_ in your terminal (should be in newly created folder)

-Update truffle.js
+Update truffle.js as it looks like below
 ```
 module.exports = {
     networks: {